Overview of Ohio Taxes

-Homeowners in the Buckeye State pay property tax rates that are higher than the national, but lower than several other Midwestern states.
-The average effective property tax rate in Ohio is 1.52%, which ranks as the 12th highest in the U.S.
+Homeowners in the Buckeye State pay property tax rates that are higher than the national average, but lower than those of several other Midwestern states.
+The average effective property tax rate in Ohio is 1.56%, which ranks as the 12th highest in the U.S.

 How Ohio Property Taxes Work

-Property appraisals follow a six year cycle in Ohio.
-County’s conduct full appraisals once every six years.
-Values are updated based on market conditions in the third year after the appraisal.
+Property appraisals follow a six-year cycle in Ohio.
+Counties conduct full appraisals once every six years, and values are updated based on market conditions in the third year after the appraisal.
 Appraised values should equal 100% of market value.